Anger Management in Essendon & Moonee Ponds

 Anger is a normal and natural emotion that can signal when something feels unfair, threatening or frustrating.
 However, when anger becomes overwhelming, difficult to manage, or leads to conflict, it can begin to affect relationships, work, family life and overall wellbeing.

 It is also important to distinguish between anger and aggression.
 Anger is an internal emotional experience, while aggression refers to behaviours that may occur in response to anger.
-Therapy can help people better understand their triggers, regulate emotional responses, and express anger in safer and more constructive ways.
+Therapy can help people better understand their triggers, regulate emotional responses and express anger in safer and more constructive ways.

 When anger is not well understood or managed, it can lead to outbursts, ongoing resentment, shutting down, or patterns of behaviour that create difficulties in relationships and day-to-day life.
 Learning to recognise the early signs of anger can be an important first step in building more effective regulation strategies.